 How the Telecom Sector is leveraging Big Data Analytics?

-We are moving towards an era where all data is converted into real-time actionable insight.
+Today, data is easily accessible in the form of real-time actionable insights.
 Such insights enable companies to respond in real-time to the behavioral changes in the customer mind-set.
 It also helps to respond to threats from the market competition.
 This is exactly where the Big Data and its analysis can win the battle against the traditional BI tools.

 Data has become one of the most strategic assets for the telecom industry.
 With this treasure telecom industries are sitting on gold mines of information which allows them to capitalize on these valuable data sets.